ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test.png)](test.png) ![==&gt;](../img_www/right.gif) ![\[IM Graph\]](gp_level_const.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](test_level_const.png)](test_level_const.png)

 By specifying levels according to the values of specific colors for each individual channel, you can effectively convert a greyscale gradient into a specific color gradient.
-However this is rather difficult to calculate and do.
+However, this is rather difficult to calculate and do.
 As such a "`-level-colors`" operator has also been provided that will let you specify the black and white points in terms of specific colors rather than 'level' values.
 See [Level by Color](#level-colors) below.